Packaging

 • pkgver = String.
 Version of the software.

 • pkgrel = String.
-Version of the package (only increase if the PKGBUILD file has been modified and not the software).
+Version of the package.
+Start with 1.
+Only increase if the PKGBUILD file has been modified and not the software.

 Optional variables: